mikeizbicki/cmc-csci143/topic_00_overview/README.md

 **Pre-lab work:**

-You should be able to complete the following tasks without any problems.
+Everyone should be able to complete the following tasks before lab (regardless of how much background knowledge you already know).
+If you get stuck, however, that's okay.
+I can help you get unstuck during lab time.
+You won't be able to complete the homework, however, until you've completed all of these steps.

 1. Create a GitHub account if you do not already have one.